Masseter Muscle Anatomy

 The blood supply of the masseter muscle is the Masseteric artery

-Action of masseter muscle
+Action of Masseter muscle

 The masseter muscle Elevates the mandible and clenches the teeth